leonZtiger/Idea-finder-website/README.md

 # Idea-finder-website
-a website that estimates the originality of a idea
+a website that estimates the originality of an idea

 this project is using a java server and a react-app.